yanvow/adhd_ds/index.md

 {% include bars_ratings_pn.html %}

+The higest rated genre is in both cases Drama, which is also contains the highest number of movies, while Horror movies are not something for everybody.
+The interesting point is that, for all genres, people tend to prefer emotional movies, to be more specific, emotional movies with negative scences.
+For some genres like Action, the difference is not as high in the comparison of emotional and non-emotional movies as it is for positive and negative movies.

 #### Is it possible for a film to excel without tugging at our heartstrings?
-We can see that from the obtained comparison of the ratings, that drama movies are the watcher's favourites, while horror movies is not something for everybody.
-But again the majority for all cases lies in the emotional movies. (no big difference tho!!!)
-So which emotions specifically appeal better to the customer?
-People tend to prefer movies with negative scences.
-But to predict the movie's success based on the liking of the audience, is nearly impossible.
-Therefore, we want to see which kind of movie could get into the top league of all times.
-The best way to measure success in the movie industry, are revenues.
-Based on the sales of the movie's box office, we can observe the trend of every genre over the years.

-Show time lines revenue and ratings for all movies over time

-The movie industry has boomed in the 80's and only been rising since then.

-#### What is the effect of the positive/negative emotions on the success of the movie, do movies that are predominently positive (more than 50% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre?
+To discuss, wheather the presence of emotions impact on the success of the movie, in form of leading to a higher IMDB rating, we have performed statistical tests to find a correlation.
+For every genre, the confidence level in reference to emotions and ratings in the movies were obtained and their p-values.

+add table or any kind of cool matrix about p vals
+(why pval of horror so high even though the difference is visible?)

+Unfortunately, no p-value smaller of equal 0.05 were obtained, so that no effect could have been observed.
+But to examine this result a little further, we performed the same tests exept by distinguishing by positive and negative movies.

+add table or any kind of cool matrix

+Eureka!
+For the emotional movies a significant effect has been found.
+In Action and Drama movies it shows that negative movies have an effect on the rating.
+In both cases the negative movies are higher rated. (add why do people prefer negative sentiments?)
+For the categories Horror and Comedy, the lacking correlation is due to the fact that the performed sentiment analysis, which was performed on the plot, does not reflect the emotions during the movie itself.
+As the jokes from a comedy movie won't be written in the plot discription.

+(are the plots of ratings and counts over the years necessary? -> if yes, i need to change because title not right)

-{% include timeline_rating_en_action.html %}
+//{% include timeline_rating_en_action.html %}
+//

-{% include timeline_rating_en_horror.html %}
+//{% include timeline_rating_en_horror.html %}
+//

-{% include timeline_rating_en_drama.html %}
+//{% include timeline_rating_en_drama.html %}
+//

-{% include timeline_rating_en_comedy.html %}
+//{% include timeline_rating_en_comedy.html %}
+//
+//

-{% include timeline_ID_en_action.html %}
+//{% include timeline_ID_en_action.html %}
+//

-{% include timeline_ID_en_horror.html %}
+//{% include timeline_ID_en_horror.html %}
+//

-{% include timeline_ID_en_drama.html %}
+//{% include timeline_ID_en_drama.html %}
+//

-{% include timeline_ID_en_comedy.html %}
+//{% include timeline_ID_en_comedy.html %}

-### Analysis of movie arcs
+//explain a little more for question 2.1 and 2.2

+### Movie Arc analysis/Noah's Arc to success (better title needed)
-Going back to the beginning of this data story, we have identified the most common movie arcs in every genre.
-This can lead us a little closer to finding the best movie arc of the genre.
+The best way to measure success in the movie industry, are ratings and revenues.
+After getting to know about the ratings, it is time to talk about buisness.
+Based on the sales of the movie's box office, the revenue determines the profitability of a movie.
+Going back to the beginning of this data story, where we have identified the most common movie arcs in every genre, we want to know for which movie arc will predict success.

-show most rated arc per genre
+##### Revenue
+To find the most profitable movie arc, we have analyzed the box office over the year for each arc by calculating the confidence level and p-value.
+It presents, which arc has the most sales over a certain amount of time and its significance. (the analsysis results also already explain for question 2.5?)

+plots and confusion matrix or so for the many values

+(add analysis which one it is)

+##### Ratings
+With the same aim to find the best movie arc but in terms of ratings, we we want to find the most rated one among the others.
+Following the same procedure as before we obtain those findings:

+plots and confusion matrix or so for the many values

+(add analysis which one it is)
-Much has changed over the years and so did cinema.
-But did the story change too?

-show clusters over time
+(Sum up which ones are the best from ratings and profit) Much has changed over the years and so did cinema.
+But did the story lines/movie arcs change too?
+By presenting the best arcs in relation to revenue and ratings, we show the evolution of the arc in a timeline.
+Comparing the rating and revenue in the same plot, indicates certain changes over time and visualizes its commonalities.

-#### What is the most profitable movie arc per genre, is there a clear winner among the various clusters?

-#### What is the most rated movie arc per genre, is there a clear winner among the various clusters?

-#### Does the most typical movie arc change over time?
-If so, what are the various movie arcs that take place in various time periods, and what are their profitability and rating?

-### emotional vs non-emotional and positive vs negative discussion
+add plots over time of only best arc per genre with box office and ratings in same plot to compare

-### movie arc analysis
+### Conclusion